-Rural life has its many benefits, but good internet connections aren't one of them.
+Rural life has its many benefits, but sometimes finding a trusted rural internet provider can be challenging.

 Your standard cable internet connection doesn't usually run in rural areas due to the cost of the cable network or running new telephone lines with DSL.